Linnmark28/BharatBuilds/README.md

 Nirvasan is a Delhi civic accountability demo that reconciles public infrastructure records with citizen-reported ground reality.
 It maps ward boundaries, public assets, representatives, responsible officers, fund claims, evidence, and review leads in one interface.

-> **Demo data note:** Ward boundaries come from the DataMeet Delhi GeoJSON.
-The asset registry, officer directory, and social posts are labelled simulated where they are seeded for the hackathon demo.

 ## Local Development